Gewehr 98: Shotgun conversions

-Many were converted to shotguns, typically in 12 and 16-gauge, as well as a few in 20-gauge.
+Many were converted to shotguns, typically in 12 and 16-gauge, as well as some in 20-gauge.
 In making the conversion, both main locking lugs were typically removed.
 The magazine was altered to allow a single shell in reserve.
 Many authorities recommend against firing these guns, particularly with modern magnum shotshells.

 Weimar Republic and Nazi Germany

 The Weimar Republic, the successor state to the German Empire, implemented a program designed to update their remaining supplies of Gewehr 98 rifles for the Reichswehr in the years following World War I. Rifles allowed into service with the early Weimar security forces were stamped with a "1920" marking on their receiver ring.
 Further updates to Weimar-era Gewehr 98's often included the replacement of the Lange Visier rear sight with a standard Karabiner 98k-style rear sight.
 Many of the Gew 98 were also converted to the Kar 98b configuration, with a turned bolt handle, new tangent leaf sight and a hole cut through the side of the stock to accommodate a Karabiner 98k-style side-mounted sling system, but some Karabiner 98b were also produced from new parts.
-Some of these rifles saw use in World War II but mostly in second line units because the shortened and improved Karabiner 98k was the standard issue rifle by that time.
+Some of these rifles saw use in World War II but mostly in second line units because the shortened and improved Karabiner 98k was the standard-issue rifle by that time.
 Gewehr 98 and Karabiner 98b were sometimes rebuilt to the Karabiner 98k configuration.
 In 1924 the Gewehr 98 was developed into the Mauser Standardmodell rifle.

 During World War II the Germans captured German-made Yugoslav Model 1898 carbines and rifles and designated them Gewehr 298 (j) and Karabiner 492 (j).
 The Volkssturm ("People's Militia") also made use of the Gewehr 98 and Kar 98a; out of all their mixed arsenal the Gewehr 98 was probably the best since it used standard 7.92×57mm IS rounds and a man trained on a Karabiner 98k could transition over to the Gewehr 98 easily since the actions of both rifles were the same.

 After 1945, some ex-German Karabiner 98b were also taken into French Army service, the only modification being the use of the sling of the MAS-36 rifle.